Closing Prayer For Memorial Service

 We ask that you remember them in your thoughts and prayers, especially during this difficult time.
 Thank you for being here today to celebrate their lives.

-READ: Prayer For Peace In My Heart
+READ: Prayer For My Enemy

 A Prayer for the Living